alexander-wang03/Autonomous-Package-Delivery-Robot/README.md

 An autonomous mail delivery system built on the **TurtleBot 3 Waffle Pi**, combining **Bayesian Localization**, **PID control**, and **ROS** for precise navigation and reliable delivery in a simulated hallway environment.

-## Overview

-This project demonstrates a robot's ability to autonomously navigate a closed-loop hallway, identify delivery points represented by colored patches, and execute precise delivery maneuvers.
-It integrates:
-- **Line-following navigation** using a PID controller.
-- **Bayesian Localization** for state estimation and environment mapping.
-- **Automated delivery mechanisms** to simulate package drop-offs at specified locations.

 ---

 ## Features